SSIG-IT/ari-deployment/README.md

 Without this, you will not be able to add PowerShell 7.x runtimes!

 In the Automation Account:
-Go to Runtime environments and create a new Runtime Environment (e.g., PowerShell 7.4).
+Go to Runtime environments and create a new Runtime Environment rt-ari-prod (e.g., PowerShell 7.4).

 Import the following modules from the Gallery: